LinuxProgramador/KeySafe/README.md

 To restore local backups: simply copy them to the KeySafe/.
 VaultSecret path and remove the date.

+NOTE: Anti-data deletion protection only applies to keys within the directory.
+VaultSecret

 Dependencies: python3, python3-pip, e2fsprogs, procps

 Usage: